jfloresc/scripts-distance-fluctuations/README.md

 * Scripts used for Biophys.
 J. 2017, 112, 2291-2300.

-Required packages MDtraj, cython, numpy
+Python 2.7 with required packages MDtraj, cython, numpy

 Calculation of pairwise distance fluctuations (f) in the ligand binding domain dimer. f = sqrt(<d^2> - <d>^2), where d is the pairwise distance between Calpha atoms and <> is the ensemble average.